funk-spec/funk-spec/README.md

 ## Why ?

-Because.
-And also to let people who don't need a DSL like gherkin write specs.

-In fact it's more complicated.
 User acceptance tests shouldn't include technical details,
-but it doesn't mean some technical parts of the app shouldn't be tested.
+but it doesn't mean some technical parts of the app shouldn't be independantly tested.

 Moreover, some intermediate modules could be tested, standing between unit and system testing.